kristenmills/to-do/README.md

 * Tab Completion
 * Reorganizing

+##Similar Projects
+* [timetrap](https://github.com/samg/timetrap) is hip.
+You should probably check it out.
+* [tracking](https://github.com/thenickperson/tracking) is also pretty hip.
+You should probably check it out.

 ##Contributing to to-do

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.